rdehaggart1/sceneVisibilityInSLAM/README.md

 To download some data for the MidAir dataset:
 1. Go to [https://midair.ulg.ac.be/download.html](https://midair.ulg.ac.be/download.html)
 2. Select all the image types that you are interested in (this code has been tested only on the RGB images), and select the segments from the different environments that you would like to test. <b>Note: the 'Test data for benchmarks' section at the bottom may be a useful starting point as these are short segments that are useful for establishing a good baseline</b>
 3. Click <b>Get download links</b> and enter your email address.
-You will recieve a file containing the links to the data you have selected - download this file into the repository folder: <i>sceneVisibilityInSLAM/MidAir/MidAir</i>.
-This is the folder that will contain the MidAir dataset
+You will recieve a file containing the links to the data you have selected - download this file into the repository folder: <i>sceneVisibilityInSLAM/MidAir</i>.
 4. From this folder, open a terminal and run the following command to download the data you have selected:

     ```c
     wget --content-disposition -x -nH -i download_config.txt
     ```
+    The dataset will be downloaded into <i>sceneVisibilityInSLAM/MidAir/MidAir</i>.

 5. Lastly, uncompress all of the downloaded files by running the following command from the same terminal: